Alishaba/pykeen-snapshot-ensembles/README.md

     allow training and evaluating snapshot ensembles of knowledge graph embedding models.
 Additionally, it also includes an extended negative sampler that iteratively creates negative examples using previous snapshot models.
 All functionalities and components provided in PyKEEN are also available in SnapE-PyKEEN.
 </p>

-SnapE-PyKEEN extends PyKEEN to allow for training Snapshot Ensembles of Knowledge Graph Embedding models by providing the following classes:
-1. ModelSavingCallback: This class extends PyKEEN's  TrainingCallback class to perform cyclic learning rate annealing and store model snapshots at the end of each cycle.
-The current implementation stores the models in a folder "models" in the root directory.
-Snapshot names will have the format './models/trained_model_{dataset_name}_{model_name}_{method}_{epoch}.pkl' where method is a keyword needed to separate between different experiemnts and epoch is the number of epoch at which the snapshot was stored.
-2. ExtendedBasicNegativeSampler: This class extends PyKEEN's NegativeSampler class to perform the extended negative sampling.
-3. EnsembleRankBasedEvaluator: This class extends PyKEEN's EnsembleEvaluator class to perform a rank-based evaluation for ensembles of KGEMs.

 <p align="center">
   <a href="#installation">Installation</a> •
   <a href="#Training a Snapshot Ensemble of KGEMs">Training a Snapshot Ensemble of KGEMs</a> •